BBsimonaBB/MagazinUniversal/README.md

   ![image](https://user-images.githubusercontent.com/69772634/205094514-f28d0c74-cf2b-4ed1-b121-7d85036ab237.png)
 The image above shows all the clients that are stored in our relational database

 Similar actions can be done on other entities such as products and orders.
+Another functionality that my application has is that the user can print a receipt of one of the orders already existent in the database.
+The output file is a .ttxt file that ocntians details about the given order.

 ## Further development
 The first thing I would develop further would be the user interface to make it friendlier and easier to use.
 Another thing that can be implemented would be some different use-cases.
 Instead of showing all the activities that an administrator can do, the application could show different rights for different types of users (client, employee)